-Studying archaeology at Leiden University is all about studying societies and cultures from the past and trying to reconstruct and bring them back to life.
-You’ll be applying your interest in the past to make a meaningful contribution to resolving present-day societal issues, such as migration, globalisation and climate change.
+Studying archaeology at Leiden University is all about studying societies and cultures from the past, trying to reconstruct them and bring them back to life.
+You will apply your interest in the past to make a meaningful contribution to resolving present-day societal issues, such as migration, globalisation and climate change.

 Choosing archaeology at Leiden University

-- You’ll be able to choose from challenging regional and thematic specialisations.
+- Choose from a wide variety of challenging regional and thematic specialisations.

-- You’ll study in a faculty that ranks in the top 10 worldwide in academic reputation and research impact (March 2017 QS World University Ranking by subject).
+- Study in a faculty that ranks in the top 10 worldwide in academic reputation and research impact (February 2019 QS World University Ranking by subject).

-- You’ll benefit from the tuition and support of our outstanding international faculty staff, whose members are involved in projects all over the world, with a strong emphasis on field archaeology.
+- Benefit from the tuition and support of our outstanding international faculty staff, whose members are involved in projects all over the world, with a strong emphasis on field archaeology.

-- You’ll get to work with top researchers and benefit from the strong connection between our current research projects and our curricula.
+- Work with top researchers and benefit from the strong connection between our current research projects and our curriculum.

 Master of Arts or Master of Science